NadiaMoustafa/payment-scoring/README.md

 ## Running the Project

-1. Clone the Repository : git clone https://github.com/NadiaMoustafa/payment-scoring.git
+**1. Clone the Repository** : git clone https://github.com/NadiaMoustafa/payment-scoring.git
-2. Run Docker Services : docker-compose up -d **(but Make sure Docker Desktop is installed and running)**
-3. Check that the containers are running: docker ps
-4. Create a virtual environment: python -m venv venv
-5. Activate the environment : venv\Scripts\activate (Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass write this before if you faced any issue)
+**2. Run Docker Services** : docker-compose up -d **(but Make sure Docker Desktop is installed and running)** **3.
+Check that the containers are running**: docker ps **4.
+Create a virtual environment**: python -m venv venv **5.
+Activate the environment** : venv\Scripts\activate (Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass write this before if you faced any issue)
-6. Install the project dependencies: pip install -r requirements.txt
-7. Model : The trained model is already saved as model.pkl, so you don’t need to retrain it.
+**6. Install the project dependencies**: pip install -r requirements.txt **7.
+Model **: The trained model is already saved as model.pkl, so you don’t need to retrain it.
 You can use it directly. (saving your time)
-8. Run the Project :
+**8. Run the Project** :
- > Start the Producer – sends real-time transactions to Kafka: python producer.py
- > Start the Consumer – reads transactions from Kafka, scores them using the pre-trained model, and stores the results in MySQL: python consumer.py
+  Start the Producer – sends real-time transactions to Kafka: python producer.py Start the Consumer – reads transactions from Kafka, scores them using the pre-trained model, and stores the results in MySQL: python consumer.py
- > Check Results in MySQL : Open any MySQL client (e.g., DBeaver) with the credentials provided in the project.
+  Check Results in MySQL : Open any MySQL client (e.g., DBeaver) with the credentials provided in the project.
 The scored transactions will be available in the **table: scored_transactions**